-“While that might seem like a simple thing to do, adding your adult child's name to your accounts would count as a gift," said Mirchandani.
+“While that might seem like a simple thing to do, adding your adult child's name to your accounts would count as a gift," said Goldman.
 “If you're audited, then that would count against your gift tax exemption."

-In addition, Mirchandani explained, once a child is added as a joint owner to an account, he or she can withdraw some or all of the account, or the account may be subject to the child's creditors.
+In addition, Goldman explained, once a child is added as a joint owner to an account, he or he can withdraw some or all of the account, or the account may be subject to the child's creditors.
 If the child goes through a divorce, the account may be included as part of the child's overall assets.
 If the child were to die, the account would potentially be included in the child's estate.

 Trusts can be written for minors or for adults, with the distribution of funds outlined in the trust agreement.

-“A trust is a good vehicle to clearly establish your intent for your gift while also functioning as a means to reduce the size of your taxable estate for the future," said Mirchandani.
-“You can limit distributions to pay for education or health care needs, or you can establish a timeline for distributions based on age or specific events, such as purchasing a home or starting a business," she said.
+“A trust is a good vehicle to clearly establish your intent for your gift while also functioning as a means to reduce the size of your taxable estate for the future," said Goldman.
+“You can limit distributions to pay for education or health care needs, or you can establish a timeline for distributions based on age or specific events, such as purchasing a home or starting a business," he said.

 Based on the client's goals and circumstances, there are a variety of techniques that a client can consider with his or her tax, legal and other advisors.
 The options most commonly used today are the: